timqian/acl-matrix/README.md

 ## TODOs
-add more method for the class maybe?
+Add more method for the class maybe?